 How the Actor Jack Nicholson Used Creativity in the Movie Five Easy Pieces

-Jack Nicholson would like a side of toast when he sits down with his friends to order breakfast in a restaurant.
+Jack Nicholson would like a side order of toast with his breakfast in a restaurant.

-However, the restaurant does not have a side order of toast on the menu, so Jack thinks out-of-the-box and finds a creative way to get his toast by ordering a chicken sandwich (a number 2) on toast, and asking the waitress to hold the butter, the lettuce, the mayonnaise and the chicken.
+However, the restaurant does not have a side order of toast on the menu, so Jack thinks out-of-the-box and finds a creative way to get his toast by ordering a chicken salad sandwich (a number 2) on toast, and asking the waitress to hold the butter, the lettuce, the mayonnaise and the chicken, which leaves him with TOAST and leaves the waitress toasted.

 The exchange between Jack and the waitress is not a good example of being respectful, but this scene is an excellent example of how creativity can be used to solve a problem.
 The end of the scene gives a whole new meaning to, “Can we table this discussion.”